Banner Elk, North Carolina

 The mountain offers skiers and boarders trails spread out over 115 acres.
 The lower mountain features graceful groomers, perfect for lower intermediates.
 The summit, however, will surprise even seasoned experts with several narrow, expert trails sporting 60-percent pitches.
 Snowboarders are allowed on all trails and the resort offers a 700-foot tubing run with its own lift.
 Sugar receives over 60 inches of natural snow annually, which is supplemented with 100 percent snowmaking.

 In 2007, Sugar Mountain also added a 10,000 square foot refrigerated, outdoor ice skating rank.
 In 2008, Sugar Mountain invested $300,000 in snowmaking improvements.
 In 2010, Sugar Mountain upgraded its Red Lift with a new drive station and new chairs.
+In 2014, the resort added a brand new intermediate trail, Gunther’s Way.

 There are approximately 1,000 beds located in condos on the mountain and another 10,000 beds located within 15 miles of the resort.